aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `update_metadata`

 Allow the multisig account to update its own metadata.
-Note that this overrides the entire existing metadata.
-If any attributes are not specified in the metadata, they will be removed!

-This can only be invoked by the multisig account itself, through the proposal flow.
-Note that this function is not public so it can only be invoked directly instead of via a module or script.
-This ensures that a multisig transaction cannot lead to another module obtaining the multisig signer and using it to maliciously alter the number of signatures required.
+Note that this overrides the entire existing metadata.<br/> If any attributes are not specified in the metadata, they will be removed!<br/><br/> This can only be invoked by the multisig account itself, through the proposal flow.<br/> Note that this function is not public so it can only be invoked directly instead of via a module or script.
+This<br/> ensures that a multisig transaction cannot lead to another module obtaining the multisig signer and using it to<br/> maliciously alter the number of signatures required.

 <pre><code>entry fun update_metadata(multisig_account: &amp;signer, keys: vector&lt;string::String&gt;, values: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>